PraAnj/classification_breast_cancer/README.md

 1. ROC curve added for each model to elaborate on the results.
 2. Add hyper parameter tuning for all models.
 Currently parameter tuning is incorporated only for few.
+3. Improve read me page the summary of resuls from model comparison.
+(Graphs are available in results folder)

 Referece:
 1. http://mlr.cs.umass.edu/ml/datasets/Breast+Cancer+Wisconsin+(Original)